jenfly/datajam-python/SETUP.md

 <a id="anaconda"></a>
 ### Option A: Full Anaconda Distribution

 This option is the easiest to set up and start using.
 The full Anaconda distribution includes Python, Jupyter, and hundreds of other popular scientific libraries&mdash;you'll immediately have access to all these libraries without having to find and install them yourself.
-With this option, you can use the graphical interface (Anaconda Navigator) to launch JupyterLab and manage libraries, or you can work from the command line, if you prefer.
+With this option, you can use the graphical interface (Anaconda Navigator) to launch Jupyter notebook and manage libraries, or you can work from the command line, if you prefer.

 #### 1. Download and Install Anaconda

 Click "Download" on the **[Anaconda download page](https://www.anaconda.com/download/)** and select the Python 3.8 installer for your operating system (Windows users, if you're unsure whether you have 64-bit or 32-bit version of Windows, [follow these instructions to find out](https://support.microsoft.com/en-ca/help/15056/windows-32-64-bit-faq)).
 After the download finishes, run the installer, making sure to use all the recommended default settings.
-We won't be using Microsoft Visual Studio Code, so when the installer asks if you want to install it, you can just click "Skip".
+We won't be using Microsoft Visual Studio Code, so if the installer asks if you want to install it, you can just click "Skip".
 For more details on the intallation steps, you can check out the instructions for [Windows](https://docs.anaconda.com/anaconda/install/windows), [Mac](https://docs.anaconda.com/anaconda/install/mac-os), or [Linux](http://docs.anaconda.com/anaconda/install/linux/).

 > Note: The Windows installer says 3 GB free space is required, but on my computer I found that the software uses almost double that.
 These numbers might be a bit different on Mac or Linux.